FelixOnline/v2/content/articles/2012-5-10-unseen-imperial.md

 subtitle: >
   Email icu-disabilities@imperial.ac.uk if you would like to share your anonymous experiences of topics that are not openly discussed
 date: "2012-05-10 19:59:29 +0100"

 # Attributes from Felix Online V1
 id: "2437"
 old_path: /news/2437/unseen-imperial
 aliases:
  - /news/2437/unseen-imperial
+imported: true
+comments:
+ - My respect to people fighting with depression  dont give up you will make it through

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - pk1811

+# Homepage control params
 headline: true
 featured: true